-I fail to find any significant or published or controlled-study evidence that greens are anything but highly nourishing and healing to the vast majority of thyroid patients.
-In fact, there are dozens of micronutrients in virtually all greens, that have known therapeutic effects for regulating and balancing hormone function.
+I haven’t found any significant or published or controlled-study evidence that greens are anything but highly nourishing and healing to the vast majority of thyroid patients.
+In fact, there are dozens of micronutrients in virtually all greens that have known therapeutic effects for regulating and balancing hormone function.

 For the sake of my long-term health and disease risk, I cannot afford to leave greens, vegetables, all “carbs,” and legumes out of my diet.

-In some tests, he sent the same person’s blood in two vials, to two different labs, and in other testing, he sent two vials of the same person’s blood to the same lab, but marked as two different people.
+In some tests, he sent the same person’s blood in two vials, to two different labs, and in another testing, he sent two vials of the same person’s blood to the same lab but marked as two different people.
 With the other big lab companies, Dr. Christianson told me, the results for the same person were wildly different, casting doubt on the efficacy of their tests.
-US Biotek and Meridian Valley are the labs he still trusts, after his testing.
+US Biotek and Meridian Valley are the labs he still trusts after his testing.

-And, be encouraged that healing the gut microbiome (damaged from eating a diet high in chemicals and processed foods, or use of many synthetic pharmaceuticals, and especially antibiotic use) can lead to elimination of food sensitivities, over time.
-A commitment to a healthy diet, and reducing toxic exposures, is required.
+Be encouraged that healing the gut microbiome damaged from eating a diet high in chemicals and processed foods or use of many synthetic pharmaceuticals and antibiotic can lead to the elimination of food sensitivities, over time.
+A commitment to a healthy diet and reduction of toxic exposures is required.

 - 2 cups water